On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: System Model and Problem Formulation

 where $\mathcal P_{S\hat S}$ is the set of joint distribution of $S$ and $\hat S$.
 In classification, KL divergence is recognized as the preferred divergence metric in most scenarios \cite{murphy2012machine}.
 Notably, when $d_p$ is chosen as the KL divergence between $p_{S|X}$ and $p_{S|\hat{S}}$, i.e.,

-it becomes equivalent to the mutual information $I(S; \hat{S})$, which corresponds precisely to the relevance constraint $I(U; S)$ in the information bottleneck (IB) framework~\cite{tishby2015deep}.
+it becomes equivalent to the mutual information $I(S; \hat{S})$, which corresponds precisely to the relevance constraint $I(U; S)$ in the IB framework~\cite{tishby2015deep}.
 Thus, the divergence term in our RDC framework naturally generalizes the IB formulation, while allowing for other divergence measures tailored to different semantic tasks.
-By explicitly constraining the distributional similarity between $S$ and $\hat{S}$, our framework ensures that the recovered signal preserves the essential semantic characteristics of the source, rather than merely matching the observable data $X$.
-The constraints in \eqref{eq:distortion_term} and \eqref{eq:divergence_term} jointly characterize the system distortion by accounting for bit-level quality and task-specific semantic fidelity, respectively.

 {\bf Complexity term:} This term quantifies the encoder's model complexity, and $\cc$ is the maximum allowable complexity degree.
 Unlike the IB framework, which seeks a compressed representation $U$ of $X$ that preserves relevant information about $S$ while minimizing complexity, our proposed RDC approach focuses on optimizing recovery $\hat S$ to preserve the most relevant semantic information from the source.
 In practical scenarios, the complexity term $I(X;U)$ quantifies the DNN-based encoder's model complexity deployed at the user end.
 This formulation aligns well with emerging semantic communication systems, where efficient encoding and decoding are critical for deployment in resource-constrained environments.